 Chr.
-Michelsen lecture 2019: Sustainable Sanctuaries: The Economic Inclusion of Refugees
+Michelsen Annual Lecture: Sustainable Sanctuaries: The Economic Inclusion of Refugees

 Contrary to popular belief, most refugees are not in Europe or North America.
 85% of the world's refugees are hosted by low and middle-income countries.
 Historically, the default approach in these countries has been to assist refugees in camps, in which they are often denied the right to work.
 The assumption is that refugees represent an inevitable burden on host states rather than potential contributors to national development.
 This talk fundamentally challenges that assumption, arguing that the economic inclusion of refugees offers a pathway to sustainable refuge, with potential benefits to host communities, donor governments, and refugees themselves.